 It is a safe assumption that you all did your homework before arriving by exploring our web pages.
 Accordingly, the purpose of this Tour is not to bore you by repeating the material in them, but to answer any questions you have about what it takes to get a PhD in theoretical high-energy physics at the University of Toronto.
 You really can ask me any question you want, and I will do my best to answer in an objective, caring fashion.
 I will not try to sell you our programme like a second-hand car salesman.
 Instead, I will give you high quality advice that treats you like a grown-up.

 As you all know from the Theoretical HEP/Astro presentation this morning, at present we have three regular faculty members: Michael Luke, Erich Poppitz, Amanda Peet (me, not the Hollywood actor!), and one emeritus faculty member in residence: Bob Holdom.
+In January 2018, we will be joined by our new colleague, Dr. David Curtin, a particle phenomenologist.
 At the graduate level, in the recent past our group has covered the teaching of Quantum Field Theory, General Relativity, Special Topics in Theoretical High-Energy Physics, Electromagnetism, Statistical Mechanics, Conformal Field Theory, Supersymmetric Field Theories, String Theory, and more.

 You can find out about our individual research interests by reading our individual web pages on the UofT Physics website (linked above) or by using the two gold-standard scholarly search engines in our field: INSPIRE and the revolutionary arxiv.org.
 Extremely briefly: Mike and Bob are interested in LHC collider physics, while Erich is interested in formal structure of quantum field theories and beyond the standard model particle theory.
 My interests are centred around the following topics:-